The piranha problem: Large effects swimming in a small pond: Background

 The implication of the published and well-publicized claims regarding ovulation and voting, shark attacks and voting, college football and voting, etc., is not merely that some voters are superficial and fickle.
-No, these papers claim that seemingly trivial or irrelevant factors have {\em large and consistent} effects, and this runs into the problem of interactions.
+No, this literature claims that seemingly trivial or irrelevant factors have {\em large and consistent} effects, and this runs into the problem of interactions.
 For example, the effect on your vote of the local college football team losing could depend crucially on whether there's been a shark attack lately, or on what's up with your hormones on election day.
 Or the effect could be positive in an election with a female candidate and negative in an election with a male candidate.
 Or the effect could interact with your parents' socioeconomic status, or whether your child is a boy or a girl, or the latest campaign ad, or any of the many other factors that have been studied in the evolutionary psychology and political psychology literatures.
 If such effects are large, it is necessary to consider their interactions, because the average effect of a factor in any particular study will depend on the levels of all the other factors in that environment.
-Similarly, \citet{mellon2020rain} has argued against naive assumptions of causal identification in economics, where there is a large literature considering rainfall as an instrumental variable, without accounting for the implication that these many hypothesized causal pathways would, if taken seriously, represent violations of the assumption of exclusion restriction.
+Similarly, \citet{mellon2020rain} has argued against naive assumptions of causal identification in economics, where there is a large literature considering rainfall as an instrumental variable, without accounting for the implication that these many hypothesized causal pathways would, if taken seriously, represent violations of the assumptions of the model.
+Even if a particular experiment or observational study analyzes only one causal factor, the existence of potential interactions (as indeed are implied if one were to take the social science literature at face value) destroys the implicit assumption that an effect measured under some particular set of conditions can be interpreted as a general or persistent effect.